Itential-Pre-Builts/Kentik-REST-Example/documentation/Device Onboarding - Kentik - Example.md

 ## Overview

 This automation example can be installed and reviewed for ideas on how to query a Cisco IOS device from NetBox that has already been onboarded to Itential Automation Gateway (IAG) and then onboards the device into Kentik.
 Once onboarded into Kentik, the device is configured via IAG to send flow data to Kentik.
-Finally, the automation validates that Kentik has received flow data from the device.

-IAP updates NetBox with the Kentik device ID and keeps Change Management up to date integrating with ServiceNow and MS Teams for notifications throughout the automation.
-If interested in fully running this automation, see `Configuring Dependencies` below for setting up required dependencies.
+Finally, the automation validates that Kentik has received flow data from the device.</br></br>IAP updates NetBox with the Kentik device ID and keeps Change Management up to date integrating with ServiceNow and MS Teams for notifications throughout the automation.

+Capabilities include:
+- Creates ServiceNow Change Request
+- Retrieves device details from NetBox
+- Sends Microsoft Teams notification before device creation attempt
+- Creates device in Kentik
+- Updates NetBox device details with Kentik ID
+- Gets Kentik company settings for flow test
+- Configures Cisco IOS device over Itential Automation Gateway for flow test
+- Runs traffic flow test in Kentik
+- Sends Microsoft Teams notification after device creation and flow test with links to Kentik, SerivceNow Change Request, and Itential job

 ### Configuring Dependencies

 #### NetBox

 A single Cisco IOS device needs to be set in NetBox that has a name, a site name, and local config context data.
 See example object with these fields provided below.